a A is for app. Software that runs on a phone.

 s S is for sans serif.
 A typeface without little feet.

 y Y is for yes.
-Yes, I like this website.
+Yes, I want an app designed.

-but we've been so busy designing our clients' websites, that we haven't had a chance to toot our own horn.
+but i've been so busy designing my clients' apps, that i haven't had a chance to toot my own horn.

-so, while we're putting together examples of our work, we hope this web designer's alphabet will be some fun.
+so, while i'm putting together examples of my work, i hope this app designer's alphabet will be some fun.

 btw: if you want to get a project started right away, send an email or phone 403.256.2750.